 I am loving mint these days.
-I used to be very resistant to using it in savoury food other than with lamb or peas, and not completely wild about in sweets, always think it rocks in drinks, but recently I’m finding it really freshens things up.
+I used to be very resistant to using it in savoury food other than with lamb or peas and I am not completely wild about in sweets.
+I always think it rocks in drinks, but recently I’m finding it really freshens things up.

 I also found a chunk of frozen roasted gammon, so we draw the obvious conclusion.
-I even happened to have some mint.
-It was a sign.
+I even happened to have some mint so it was a sign.

 - 2 Tbsp olive oil

 - 1 large onion diced

 - 125gms of gammon or you could use bacon (about 4 rashers), or ham

 - 1 medium orange sweet potato (you could use 2 normal potatoes) but I love the sweet potatoes that are orange on the inside, also lower GI and a superfood

 - 1 litre of stock (I used half veg and half chicken)

 - More gammon, ham or bacon to add at the end, as much as you like, I like a lot